theupdateframework/taps/tap4.md

 There are two core features that result:
 * (1) connecting to multiple repositories (i.e. pinning portions of the targets namespace to particular remote repositories)
-* (2) allowing clients to root their trust to delegated sets of keys instead of the repository root (i.e. pinning portions of the targets namespace to trusted keys).
+* (2) allowing clients to root their trust to delegated sets of keys within a repository instead of the repository root (i.e. pinning portions of the targets namespace to trusted keys).

 Both features require the addition of a pinned.json, specified below, to client metadata.
 For purpose (2), [TAP 5](tap5.md) is also required.